UniversalScalableFirmware/documentation/source/2_universal_payload.rst

 **Creative Commons Attribution 4.0 International license** (https://spdx.org/licenses/CC-BY-4.0.html) except where otherwise noted.

-\*Other names and brands may be claimed as the property of others.
+Other names and brands may be claimed as the property of others.

+.. _purpose:

 Purpose
 ---------

 The purpose of this document is to describe the architecture and interfaces between the bootloader and the payload.
 Bootloader or payload implementation specific details are outside the scope of this document.

+.. _intended-audience:

 Intended Audience
 -------------------

 This document is targeted at all platform and system developers who need the bootloader or the payload supports the unified bootloader and payload interface.
 This includes, but is not limited to: BIOS developers, bootloader developers, system integrators, as well as end users.

+.. _related-documents:

 Related Documents
 -------------------